sanketbondre01/QuizApp-Monorepo/README.md

 ## Project Overview
 QuizApp is a comprehensive monorepo project designed to manage quizzes and questions.
 It offers full CRUD functionalities for both quizzes and questions, integrated with a MySQL database, Swagger API documentation, and robust exception handling.

+## Monorepo
-## Monorepo: A Monorepo (short for Monolithic Repository) is a software development strategy where the code for multiple projects, applications, or services is stored in a single repository, rather than having separate repositories for each project.
+A Monorepo (short for Monolithic Repository) is a software development strategy where the code for multiple projects, applications, or services is stored in a single repository, rather than having separate repositories for each project.
 ---

 ## 📚 Project Structure